devchallenges-io/curriculum/4-frontend-libraries/1-react.js/1-introduction-to-react.md

 React has changed web development with its Virtual DOM, component-driven structure, and easy integration options.
 The framework is constantly improving, shaping the future of web apps with better performance and easier maintenance.

+> **Pro Tip**: Start with small projects and gradually build up to more complex applications.

 Ready to start your React journey? **devchallenges.io** offers hands-on projects that help you: [https://devchallenges.io](https://devchallenges.io/learn/4-frontend-libraries)

 - Build real-world applications